- Spiny broom

 Spiny broom leaves are dark green or grey-green, hairy underneath and may occur in clusters.

-Spiny broom flowers are bright yellow, 12-15 mm long and clustered towards the end of branches.
-Spiny broom flowers in spring and summer usually when it is two or more years old.
+Spiny broom flowers are bright yellow, 12 to 15mm long and clustered towards the end of branches.
+Spiny broom flowers in spring and summer usually when it is 2 or more years old.